This beautiful valley of Jezreel/Megiddo will never see an end-time battle

 It was a bilateral agreement where both parties had obligations - verse 7 continues:

 7 So Moses came and called the older men of the people and set before them all these words that Jehovah had commanded him.
 8 After that all the people answered unanimously and said: “All that Jehovah has spoken we are willing to do.”

 But that was was not a marriage contract, not even an engagement, as I formerly thought, but the original testamental covenant made with God's firstborn son.
 It was in fact the first or original Kingdom covenant, which was later superseded by a new covenant and was in fact the covenant kept in force for the many until the end of the 70th week [Daniel 9:27], and not the Abrahamic one, as apostate JWs have falsely determined it to be.

 As was customary, the bride left her family and the hearth of home to live with the family of her husband, where the young woman was initiated into the Husband's family way of life through instructions and practice.

-* This was the beginning of her servitude Galatians 4:22: For it is written that Abraham had two sons: the one by a bondwoman, the other by a freewoman.
+* That was the beginning of her servitude Galatians 4:22: For it is written that Abraham had two sons: the one by a bondwoman, the other by a freewoman.
 23 But he who was of the bondwoman was born according to the flesh, and he of the freewoman through promise, 24 which things are symbolic.
-For these are the two covenants: the one from Mount Sinai which gives birth to bondage, which is Hagar–– 25 for this Hagar is Mount Sinai in Arabia, and corresponds to Jerusalem which now is, and is in bondage with her children––
+For these are the two covenants: the one from Mount Sinai which gives birth to bondage, which is Hagar–– 25 for this Hagar is Mount Sinai in Arabia, and corresponds to Jerusalem which now is, and is in bondage with her children–